aritchie/blog/input/posts/shiny-geofencing.md

     - Shiny
 ---

+# THIS ARTICLE HAS BEEN UPDATED TO SHINY 2.0

 GPS & Geofencing is a common need for mobile and IoT platforms alike.
 However, mobile platforms with backgrounding in this area are always painful and that is being nice.
 We've tried several plugins over the years, but they have all some sort of pain point.
 Shiny aims to solve all of these as it provides a lot of base infrastructure to make things... shiny ;)

 We'll talk about GPS in a future article.
 In this article, we'll focus on the geofencing and add in some notifications to make things awesome!